Homemade Snacks Perfect for the Office

-If it’s candy that is your guilty pleasure, it’s high time you started making your own.
+If it’s a candy that is your guilty pleasure, it’s high time you started making your own.
 Full of fiber and protein, nuts dipped in a little bit of honey or sprinkled with cinnamon serve as both a sweet and healthy snack to add a little flavor to the everyday work routine.

 An added benefit is the presence of the “good” fats, necessary for that glowing skin and strong hair.